Andrada2192/manual_testing_jira_redmine/README.md

 ### 1.3 Functionalities and tests out of scope
-  - All the features that are not under Admin HR  module
+  - All the features that are not under My account  module
   - Non-functional testing like stress, performance is beyond scope of this project.
-  - No QA support for mobile applications developed.
-Only web applications will be tested.
+  - No QA support for mobile applications developed, only web applications will be tested.
   - Automation testing is beyond scope.